donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/Windows-known-issues/windows-known-issues.rst

 By default you cannot download files larger than 50 MB on Windows.
 You can either prevent uploading these files, or consider splitting them up.
 Keep in mind this might make it less friendly for the end user.

-Workaround is to either use another tool such as YodaDrive or Cyberduck or have a system administrator increase the bytes value of the following registry value:
+Workaround is to either use another tool such as :ref:`YodaDrive <YodaDrive>` or :ref:`Cyberduck <cyberduck>` or have a system administrator increase the bytes value of the following registry value:
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters\FileSizeLimitInBytes

 The maximum value is +- 4.3 GB (decimal 4294967295, hexadecimal ffffffff).
 The default value is 50 MB (decimal 50000000).